Mickey Simpson: Career

 Simpson appeared as Rocky Duggan in the Three Stooges film Gents in a Jam in which he played a wrestler dubbed "the strongest man in the world."
 He even offered to tear a telephone book in half for the Stooges, who were hiding his unclothed wife (Dani Sue Nolan).

-Later career and death

 Simpson worked, primarily in lesser roles, until his late 50s.

+Death

-He died from heart failure in Northridge, California on September 23, 1985, at the age of 71.
+Simpson died from heart failure in Northridge, California on September 23, 1985, at the age of 71.